adamhrv/vframeio/content/docs/detectors/9n235/index.md

 >}}

 Testing should continue with more images and videos from different devices, regions, lighting conditions, and object appearances.
-Below are several images taken in Ukraine that show how the detector handles a partially exploded 9N235/9N210 submunition that is covered with mud and placed against different backdrops.
+Below are several images taken in Ukraine that show how the detector handles a partially exploded 9N235/9N210 submunition that is covered with mud and placed against different backgrounds.
 Note that this munition is not entirely FFE submunition and was recently recovered by a Ukrainian demining group.

 ![Partially exploded 9N235 photographed under supervision of EOD personnel in Ukraine](images/detections/vframe_ukraine_test_public_005.jpg#watermark)